Defining and Editing Event Policies

 • Skylar Automated RCA Alert Type.
 Select the alert type used by Skylar Automated RCA to match an event message.

 • Skylar Automated RCA Severity.
 Select the severity used by Skylar Automated RCA to match the severity in the event message.
+The default value for this field is Disregard.

 After selecting and defining your Event Source, enter values in the fields on the right side of the Match Logic tab: